Hospital leaders: Let's be cautious

 States that meet the criteria are shown in green on a map on the website, while states that do not are designated in red.
 States that are making progress are in yellow.

-Where the state comes up short is in testing, hitting only 51% of its target, though testing is increasing and the rate of positive results declined 3.8%.
+Where the state comes up short is in testing, hitting only 42% of its target, though testing is increasing and the rate of positive results is 4.2%.

-By way of contrast, cases in North Dakota were down 23% over the last 14 days; ICU usage was 35%; and the state was at 100% of its testing target.

 Meade said if the community, overall, gathers together, he worries things could slide backwards.